 Special Education Director shall develop and implement a method for LWS to identify children eligible for the LWS Special Education Program.
 This method shall be documented with all documentation kept confidential.
 Some activities to further public awareness which may be provided are sending pamphlets to the parents regarding the special education services available during school registration; placing notices in the tribal agenda/newsletter periodically; announcing the special education programs on the tribal radio station periodically; advising local physicians and health providers of the special education program and its services; and providing training and in-service to LWS staff regarding the special education program.
-To identify children eligible for the LWS Special Education Program, the Director shall give all staff training and in-service to screen for children with disabilities and discuss the process the staff member should follow once a child with disabilities is identified.
+To identify children eligible for the LWS Special Education Program, the Director shall give all staff training and in-service to screen for children with disabilities is identified.
 The Director shall also insure that all students testing, grades and assessments are reviews on an annual basis to also identify potential children with disabilities.